Updated on by Lyric Fergusson

 Choosing comfortable clothing that your child can play in is a must, as are options with utility—slip-on sneakers with a formal design, for example, can double up for a day of sightseeing and a family dinner at a nice local restaurant.

-Regardless of the destination, it’s important to choose clothes your kids find fun and—if they’re young enough to need help—are able to dress themselves in with ease.
-Below, we’ve offered some of our favorite items to simplify packing and dressing for most any destination.
+Regardless of the destination, it’s important to choose clothes your kids find fun and can dress themselves in with ease.
+Below, we’ve offered some of our favorite items to simplify packing and dressing for almost any destination.

 What NOT to Pack for Kids